orchetect/CrappKit/README.md

 # Cr*appKit*

-Ever wish programmatic AppKit UI was more like SwiftUI?
+Sometimes SwiftUI is not possible (deployment < macOS 10.15) but you wish programmatic AppKit UI was more like SwiftUI.

-Enter CrappKit: The (not too) crappy pseudo-declarative AppKit UI.
+Enter CrappKit: The (not too) crappy pseudo-declarative AppKit UI builder.

 ```swift
 class ViewController: NSViewController {